f-t-s/al-folio/_pages/about.md

 mathematics at [Caltech](http://www.caltech.edu/), where I'm doing research at the interface of partial differential equations, statistical inference, and fast algorithms.
-More recently, I have been working on game-theory as a paradigm for algorithm design and the computational challenges that come with it.
+More recently, I have been working on game theory as a paradigm for algorithm design and the computational challenges that come with it.
 Check out these [high-level summaries](/projects/) if you want to know more!

 I'm part of the [Department of Computing and Mathematical Sciences](http://www.cms.caltech.edu/)